HausReport/ClubRaiders/craid/dashbd/text/scouting.md

 access influence information in the system map via the galaxy map.
 Near the bottom of the EDDB page, look for the phrase "Read the FAQ and Fix it on ROSS!"

-You can sort the table below by "updated" to see systems that haven't been updated in a long time.
+The table below should be sorted by the "updated" column, to show you what systems haven't been updated in a long time.